-All three dimensions of power have been considered within this paper.
-In part one, the DHA analysis of the text of the Casey report revealed the observable interests and decisions of politicians.
-In part two, the subsequent analysis of the ‘uncomfortable truths’ which were absent from the report enabled us to consider the factors that had been kept covert; and in the discussion section we have examined how the focus of the government’s response was on responding to CSE, rather than addressing the myriad factors which contribute to children’s vulnerability.
+All three dimensions of power are considered in the following sections.
+In part one of the findings section, we explore how DHA analysis of the text in the Casey Report revealed the observable interests and decisions of politicians.
+In part two, we consider some of the ‘uncomfortable truths’ which were absent from the report and discuss the factors that had been suppressed (Casey, 2015:5).
+In the discussion section, we examine why the focus of the government’s response was to predominantly frame CSE as a ‘local government’ problem, rather than address the myriad of structural factors which contribute to children’s vulnerability nationally.

-Findings

-Part 1: Analysis of the Casey Report
+Part 1: Discourse analysis of the Casey Report

 Labelling Rotherham as a ‘troubled’ organisation

-The first discursive strategy that we used to analyse the report was ‘referential or nomination strategies’ (ref).
-By exploring how persons were named or referred to linguistically in the Rotherham Report, we noticed that participants were rarely discussed as individuals.
-Instead, we saw the behaviours and (in)actions of these individuals imputed to whole organisations.
-In the same way that an anti-social or truanting child was often enough for Casey to label a family as ‘troubled’ (Casey, 2012), the failings of officers and councillors from RMBC are treated as a failing of the entire council.
-This creates a political myth that Rotherham is a single homogeneous entity, not an organisation which consists of different individuals from different hierarchies.
-For example:
+The first discursive strategy that we used to analyse the report was ‘referential or nomination strategies’ (Reisigl & Wodak, 2001: 44).
+By examining how persons were named or referred to linguistically in the Rotherham Report, we noted that participants were rarely discussed as individuals.
+Instead, the behaviours and (in)actions of these individuals were imputed to whole organisations.
+In the same way that an anti-social or truanting child is enough for a family to be labelled as ‘troubled’ (Casey, 2012), the failings of officers and councillors from RMBC were treated as a failing of the entire council.
+This created a political myth that Rotherham is a single homogeneous entity, not an organisation which consists of different individuals from different hierarchies, for example:

 Rotherham has at times taken more care of its reputation than it has of its most need (p5)